xplodwild/realmdefensecheat/README.md

 ## Final notes

 * This tool should run quite undetected, since it uses the game's regular protocol.
 It contains a default User-Agent for my own phone, but you can set your own phone's User-Agent by using the --useragent option.
-* Despite this, I'm not responsible if anything happens to your profile (get banned, or anything).
+* Despite this, I'm not responsible if anything happens to your profile (get banned, broken save, or anything).
 Just don't give yourself too many gems too quicky I guess.
   If anything ever goes wrong, keep your backup file safe (you did one, right?) and open an issue so that I can investigate.
 Generally, errors happen when new fields were added that aren't saved by the cheat.
 Once added, you will be able to restore your save and continue.
+* If you get banned, use the "unban" command to reset your tournament score.
 * Yes, you can modify the data of random people.
 Just take their user IDs from Facebook events comments.
 * If anyone wants to complete the api.go file with some fields descriptions, feel free.